-The moment people hear the word "government", they think money.
+The moment people hear the word "government", they think money. move over a piece of land or through.
 It is definitely not the role of the government to subsidise new 4IR technology.
 The role of the government is rather to create a climate where business can work and flourish; to create an opportunity for young people to get creative and to create an atmosphere of excitement for the use of this new technology for the benefit of society.

-Are we going to lose the human connection?
+Are we going to lose the human Conclusion connection?